-Students will sit under the front pavilion and wait for their vehicles and names to be called for dismissal.
 Kindergarten through 5th grade and PK aftercare students will dismiss through a drive through pick-up line at 3:25 pm.
-Dismissal procedures and specific routes will be discussed at Crusader Orientation and information will be provided with instructions for parent pickup.
+Dismissal procedures and specific driving routes will be available at Crusader Orientation in the parent packet.
+The parent packet will include a sign to display in the car window.
 Dismissal time is not the time to talk with your child's teacher.
 Please allow our teachers to give their full attention to their drop-off duties for the safety of our children.

 Secondary students will dismiss from their classrooms to the parking lot at 3:45 pm.
 Student drivers need to drive carefully and follow the established traffic flow pattern during dismissal or their driving privileges will be removed.
 Secondary students must be picked up by 4:05 pm unless arrangements have been made and approved by administration.

 AUTHORIZATION TO PICK UP CHILDREN